sagemath/trac_to_gh/Issue 7255.md

 # Issue 7255: sagenb notebook: reset() causes the worksheet to stop working.  fix this.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7255

 Original creator: was